-Bordeaux is one of the best french red wine for special occasion.
-An excellent candidate for ageing, it’s the perfect choice for birth-year gifts, holiday meals and all of life’s milestones.
+Bordeaux is one of the best French red wines for special occasions.
+An excellent candidate for aging, it’s the perfect choice for birth-year gifts, holiday meals, and all of life’s milestones.
 Cabernet and Merlot meet their ideal soil matches in this area of France.
-Whether you choose the big and bold Cabernet-based wines of left bank or the elegant, polished Merlot of the right bank, these are serious red wines for the serious wine lover.
+Whether you choose the big and bold Cabernet-based wines of the left bank or the elegant, polished Merlot of the right bank, these are serious red wines for the serious wine lover.

 2. Bourgogne Pinot Noir

 France’s Burgundy region offers the world’s finest wines made from Pinot Noir.
 This wine-growing area is so well-suited to this grape that very few other varieties are even grown here.
 The reds of Burgundy age exceptionally well, so each bottle is as special as the occasion being celebrated—for years to come.
 Look for bottles bearing the words “Grand Cru” or “Premier Cru” on the label.
 These indicate that the wines were made from grapes grown in Burgundy’s best vineyards.

 Three French red wines to buy for next year

 The communal or village-level wines of both Bordeaux and Burgundy offer solid examples of what each region has to offer at often very affordable prices.
 Exploring these fantastic red wines is a great way to learn about the regional differences that make them so distinctive.
 However, Bordeaux and Burgundy are not the only French regions that produce red wines built for aging.

 Though Provence is better known for rosé wines, the Bandol appellation crafts delicious, structured red wines from the Mourvèdre grape variety.
 These dark wines with dark-fruit flavors are particularly well-suited to pair with braised-meat dishes.